Skip to content

 • The developments of today may have unintended consequences.

-46) What pattern does the naming of people in the Brave New World society reflect?
-What is Huxley’s purpose in naming the characters this way?
+46. What pattern does the naming of people in the Brave New World society reflect?
+What does Huxley accomplish by naming the characters this way?

 Identify the TWO main source materials to which Huxley alludes in Brave New World.
-How does he create connections to the source materials and what do these connections accomplish?
-Organize your essay body by having one body section for each of the two source materials.
+How does he create connections to the source materials, and what do those connections accomplish?
+Organize the essay body with one section for each of the two source materials.